 As much as we’d like to think we’ve reached the pinnacle of human technology, we know we haven’t.
 Touchscreens still seem unresponsive sometimes, and security issues emerge constantly.
-With the Windows 10 migration deadline looming, the software component of ATMs is under extra close scrutiny.
+With the Windows 10 migration deadline looming, the software component of ATMs is under extra scrutiny.

-Knowing what to look for and what to plan for are an important part of keeping your ATM fleet up and running.
+Knowing what to look for and what to plan for is an important part of keeping your ATM fleet up and running.
 Good service and regular maintenance will maximize your fleet’s downtime and lifetime value.

 Subscribe to our blog to learn more about ATM lifecycle management, or follow the links below to see what else we’ve written about recently.